bradflaugher/AI-101/EXEC_1hr.md

 ## Part 0: Hello World!

-* I teach young "data-focuesed engineers" (aka Data Engineers or Scientists) at my [bootcamps](https://bradflaugher.com/bootcamp.html)
+* I teach young "data-focused engineers" (aka Data Engineers or Scientists) at my [bootcamps](https://bradflaugher.com/bootcamp.html)
 * I [invest in](https://ventures.nextfab.com/about/) and [contract for](https://inoxoft.com/) many startups (and occasionally big cos like Toshiba and P&G), either way I see many projects!
 It feels like I see the most projects, but someone out there probably sees more than me. #1 NDA Signer!
 * Proud, lifetime and supporting member of [ACM](https://www.acm.org/) and [FSF](https://www.gnu.org/thankgnus/2022supporters.html) and recovering former member of [W3C Future of Advertising Group (read about the drama)](https://www.protocol.com/policy/w3c-privacy-war).